 We know that the first functional AR systems were invented in the early 1990’s.
 There by starting with the Virtual Fixtures system developed at the U.S. Air Force’s Armstrong Labs in 1992.
 The use of computer-mediated reality to diminish perception, by the removal or masking of visual data.
 We also use it for architectural applications, and is an area of ongoing research.

 Augmented reality adds graphics, sounds, haptic feedback and smell to the natural world as it exists.
 Both video games and cell phones are driving the development of augmented reality.
 Augmented reality displays may look like a pair of glasses where informative graphics will appear in your field of view, and audio will coincide with whatever you see.
 More retailers are now taking advantage of the visual dynamic by turning into augmented reality solutions.

 When people search for products, they tend to gravitate to where their eyes take them.
 Good news to you.
 Augment offers you the best technology to help you boost your retail business in both consumer packaged goods and display designs.
-The world may see augmented reality to enhance visual perception.
-This can be an aid to the visually impaired.
-We target user’s visual perception of the environment is mediated for interactive computer interfaces.
-This is done through the use of some kind of electronic device, such as an EyeTap device or smart phone.
-These dives can act as a visual filter between the real world and what the user perceives.
+The world may see augmented reality to enhance visual perception, like an aid to the visually impaired.
+The target user’s visual perception of the environment is mediated for interactive computer interfaces.
+This can be done through the use of some kind of electronic device, such as an EyeTap device or smart phone.
+These devices can act as a visual filter between the real world and what the user perceives.

 Augmented reality examples